Mosque: Styles

-Arab-plan or hypostyle mosques are the earliest type of mosques, pioneered under the Umayyad Dynasty.
+Arab-plan or hypostyle mosques are the earliest type of mosques, pioneered under the Umayyad Dynasty, and based on the plan of the early Prophet's mosque in Medina.
 These mosques have square or rectangular plans with an enclosed courtyard (sahn) and covered prayer hall.
 Historically, in the warm Middle Eastern and Mediterranean climates, the courtyard served to accommodate the large number of worshippers during Friday prayers.
 Most early hypostyle mosques had flat roofs on prayer halls, which required the use of numerous columns and supports.
 Frequently, hypostyle mosques have outer arcades (riwaq) so that visitors can enjoy the shade.
 Arab-plan mosques were constructed mostly under the Umayyad and Abbasid dynasties.
 The simplicity of the Arab plan limited the opportunities for further development, the mosques consequently losing popularity.
-One of the most notable hypostyle mosques is the Great Mosque of Cordoba in Spain, the building being supported by over 850 columns, other notable examples include the Umayyad Mosque of Damascus, Al-Aqsa Mosque (Qibli Mosque) in Jerusalem and the Great Mosques of Samarra.
-Those Arab-plan or hypostyle mosques are based on the early Prophet's mosque in Medina.
+One of the most notable hypostyle mosques is the Great Mosque of Cordoba in Spain, the building being supported by over 850 columns, other notable examples include the Umayyad Mosques of Damascus and Aleppo in Syria, the Great Mosques of Samarra (Al-Malwiya Mosque and Abu Dulaf Mosque) in Iraq and the Qibli Mosque (the main mosque within the Al-Aqsa Mosque Compound) in Jerusalem, in addition to the Great Mosque of Kairouan, and Al-Zaytuna Mosque in Tunisia and Al-Qarawiyyin Mosque in Fez.